micaelaneus/strength-as-ccoty/README.md

 * Candle and burn bowl*
 * Other ritual elements such as incense, stone allies, etc.

-You may wish to do the initial round of journaling on The Chariot year before the main ritual because honestly, it’s a lot to do in one sitting.
+You may benefit from doing the journal exercise to close The Chariot year in the previous section before this ritual because we do a releasing practice during the visualization.
 Read the entire practice and decide for yourself.

 *Any fire-safe container not used for food prep can become a burn bowl to use for the releasing practice.
 Fireplaces, compost bins, or even toilets work as substitutes.
 Insert the element that corresponds to your method, like “earth” for composting or “water” for flushing, wherever we invoke fire.
 Think carefully before adding paper to waterways, though.

 ### OPEN A RITUAL SPACE